Create your first function in the Azure portal

 ?name=<your_name>to the end of this URL and press Enter to run the request.

 The following example shows the response in the browser:

 The request URL includes a key that is required, by default, to access your function over HTTP.

 When your function runs, trace information is written to the logs.
-To see the trace output from the previous execution, return to your function in the portal and select the arrow at the bottom of the screen to expand the Logs.
+To see the trace output, return to the Code + Test page in the portal and expand the Logs arrow at the bottom of the page.

 Clean up resources

 Other quickstarts in this collection build upon this quickstart.
 If you plan to work with subsequent quickstarts, tutorials, or with any of the services you have created in this quickstart, do not clean up the resources.

 Resources in Azure refer to function apps, functions, storage accounts, and so forth.
 They're grouped into resource groups, and you can delete everything in a group by deleting the group.